xsjames/Win10Bot/README.md

 Plucky uses components based on:
 - Arduino:

- (a) ParkingSensorI2C: using "Witson� LED Display Car Vehicle Parking Reverse Backup Radar System with 4 Parking Sensors" available on Amazon - provides sonar-based obstacle detection.
+ (a) ParkingSensorI2C: using "Witson® LED Display Car Vehicle Parking Reverse Backup Radar System with 4 Parking Sensors" available on Amazon - provides sonar-based obstacle detection.
 It is queried by PluckyWheels over I2C.
 Works on Pro Mini 5V 328.

  (b) GPSKitchenSink: - a modified TinyGPS example that takes NMEA lines from U-blox NEO 6M GPS and sends only relevant info to PluckyWheels Serial1.
 Works on Arduino Leonardo.